Promoting sociology in Australia

 Note that it is NOT necessary to provide a literature review in support of the proposed topic

 Applications should be submitted as an email attachment to email@example.com.
-There will be two submission rounds in 2013; February 28th (for events between January 1st and June 30th, 2013); and June 30th (for events between July 1st & December 31st 2013).
+There will be two submission rounds in 2014; February 28th (for events between January 1st and June 30th, 2014); the 2nd round deadline will be announced soon (for events between July 1st & December 31st 2014).
 The Executive retains the right to deal with applications at other times if the applicants can convince the Executive of the need for this.

 Funds will be allocated on a competitive basis, as judged by the TASA Executive.
 The Executive will disburse funds according to the merit of the applications.
 It reserves the right to make no disbursement of funds if the applications are not of sufficient merit.
 Criteria will be as follows: